ynojima/guideline/source_en/ArchitectureInDetail/SessionManagement.rst

 .. warning::

-    ``HttpSession`` API can be called directly by specifying the ``HttpSession`` object as an argument of Controller processing method.
+    ``HttpSession`` API can be called directly by specifying the ``HttpSession`` object as an argument of Controller handler method.
 However, **as a rule, this guideline strongly recommends not to use the HttpSession API directly.**

     ``HttpSession`` API may be used directly only for those processes that cannot be implemented otherwise.
 However, in most of the business processes, it is not necessary to use the HttpSession API directly.
-Therefore, set such that ``HttpSession`` object is not specified as an argument of the Controller processing method.
+Therefore, set such that ``HttpSession`` object is not specified as an argument of the Controller handler method.

 .. _session-management_how_to_use_sessionattributes: